linkeddatacenter/kees/README.md

 A **Knowledge Base** is a semantic system where information is described as a set of statements according with the W3C standard
 Resource Description Framework (RDF).
 A  Knowledge Base is composed by two disjoint set of statements: *TBox* and *ABox*.
-Knowledge Base is implemented as a set of named graph

-A **Rule** describes how to generate/validate RDF statemensts using an algoritmic approach

-An **Axiom** describes how to generate/validate RDF statemensts using a declarative approach

-**Reasoning** is the process of inferring new RDF statements from existing RDF statements using rules and axioms.

 **TBox statements** describe a system in terms of controlled vocabularies, rules and axioms.
 TBox statements sometimes associate with object-oriented classes.
 TBox statements tend to be more permanent within a knowledge base and are often grouped in "ontologies" that describe a specific